6 Menstrual Cups For Heavy Flow (2024)

 To summarize, many options and menstrual cups exist, even if you have a heavy flow!

-While getting a cup that’s the wrong size and doesn’t fit can get very annoying, it is worth it to keep looking for the one that will suit you the best.
+While getting a cup that’s the wrong size and doesn’t fit can be annoying, it is worth it to keep looking for the one that will suit you the best.

 If you want to know more about menstrual cups, check the following articles, where I covered more frequently asked questions: